 The Dual Nature

-KAIZEN has a dual nature, serving as both an action plan and a philosophy.
-By embracing KAIZEN as both an action plan and a philosophy, organizations can create a culture of continuous improvement where every employee actively contributes to making positive changes.
+KAIZEN has a dual nature, serving as both an Action Plan and a Philosophy.
+By embracing this duality, organizations can create a culture of continuous improvement where every employee actively contributes to making positive changes.
 This approach leads to increased productivity, improved quality, enhanced workplace safety, and a stronger organizational culture.

 KAIZEN Action Plan